 NOTEAll MPDUs transmitted within a VHT MU PPDU or an HE MU PPDU sent by an AP are contained within A-MPDUs, and the rules specified in 9.7.3 (A-MPDU contents) prevent an immediate response carried in SU format to more than one of the A-MPDUs.

-Responses to A-MPDUs within a VHT MU PPDU or an HE MU PPDU for DL transmission that are not immediate responses to the VHT MU PPDU or the HE MU PPDU sent by an AP are transmitted in response to explicit BlockAckReq frames by the AP.
+Responses to A-MPDUs within a VHT MU PPDU or an HE MU PPDU for DL transmission that are not immediate responses to the VHT MU PPDU or the HE MU PPDU sent by an AP are transmitted in response to explicit [11861] (Multi-TID) BlockAckReq frames by the AP.
 Examples of VHT MU PPDU frame exchange sequences are shown in Figure 10-11 (An example of a TXOP containing a VHT MU PPDU transmission with an immediate acknowledgment to the VHT MU PPDU) and Figure 10-12 (An example of a TXOP containing a VHT MU PPDU transmission with no immediate acknowledgment to the VHT MU PPDU).

 Recovery within the TXOP that contains a VHT MU PPDU or an HE MU PPDU sent by an AP can be performed according to the rules of 10.22.2.7 (Multiple frame transmission in an EDCA TXOP).
 BlockAckRequest frames related to A-MPDUs within a VHT MU PPDU or an HE MU PPDU sent by an AP can be transmitted in a TXOP separate from the one that contained the VHT MU PPDU or the HE MU PPDU sent by an AP.